 Schnauzer Night-Watchman c 1620

-German in origin, Schnauzer history dates back to the late 1400s when it was the guard and family dog of the working class in Southern Germany.
-In the 1600s Schnauzers were commonly used by tradesmen to protect their wagons of merchandise as they travelled from hamlet to hamlet.
+Schnauzer history dates back to the late 1400s when it was the guard of the farm and stable of the working class people in Southern Germany and was also a ratter.
+By the 1600s Schnauzers were commonly used by tradesmen to protect their wagons of merchandise as they travelled from hamlet to hamlet.
 These reliable, hardy dogs did not take up too much room but were sufficiently fierce to intimidate rogues and vagabonds.
 Schnauzer-like dogs appear in works of art of several artists of this period including a tapestry by Rembrandt and a statue in Stuttgart.
-By the 1700s some Schnauzers became known in England.

-The name 'Schnauzer' in meaning moustache or whiskers, described the Wire-haired Pinscher that first appeared in dog literature in 1842.
-This name was first accepted to describe this breed when it became a pure breed.
+The name 'Schnauzer' in meaning moustache or whiskers, describes the Wire-haired Pinscher that first appeared in dog literature in 1842.
+During the 1800s the wire coated Pinscher was somewhat confused with the Affenpinscher and was usually black.
+However, sometimes it was also called a Schnauzer, the name by which it eventually became accepted when becoming a pure breed.

 The Schnauzer becomes a Pure Breed

 The oldest German Kennel Club was founded in 1878 when the German Stud Books began.
-By 1880, the first Breed Standard of the Wire-haired German Pinscher, Ratter or Rat-catcher described an alert dog with a rough, hard coat.
+By 1880, the first Schnauzer Breed Standard of the Wire-haired German Pinscher, Ratter or Rat-catcher described an alert dog with a rough, hard coat.
+This is the dog we know today as the Schnauzer, sometimes also called the Schnauzer (Standard).

 Schnauzer (Pepper and Salt)

-By the 1880s the status of the Schnauzer went from a farm dog to a pure breed.
-By 1885, the blacks were becoming known and by 1890 the occasional Schnauzer with true salt and pepper colour was produced by mating blacks to reddish-coated dogs.
-With the breed well established in Germany by 1914 when World War 1 began, both the Germans and the Americans began using Schnauzers for Police work.
+Consequently, by the 1880s the status of the Schnauzer went from a farm dog to becoming a pure breed.
+By 1885, the blacks were becoming known.
+By 1890 the occasional Schnauzer with true salt and pepper colour was produced by mating blacks the reddish-coated dogs Reh Pinschers, a type of dog used for hunting in the forests of Germany in the 1800s.
+The breed was well established in Germany by 1914 when World War One began.

 As outlined in the History of the Rottweiler, large dogs were known in Southern Germany since Roman times, and used for both for droving and carting and as herding dogs along the old trade routes.
 Indigenous hunting dogs like the German Boarhound and later, the Bullenbeisser were probably added to this mix.
 This large dog was likely to be mixed with the Schnauzer that was already known in this area, to create the Schnauzer (Giant).